All Episodes

 He has had an incestuous relationship with his own daughter.

-It's a consensual erase uh uh relationship.
+It's a consensual relationship.

-He could behaves this way.
+He behaves this way.

 If that's in any way representative of that generation at large, or hopefully it'll be confined to the Columbia student body.

-But bestiality, I guess would be next because who can say the horse didn't consent?
+But bestiality, I guess, would be next because who can say the horse didn't consent?

-And that that that is that is too limiting.
+And that is too limiting.

 Labels are too limiting.

-This is a major, major um problem.
+This is a major, major problem about freedom.

 Of course, does the daughter consent or does she feel pressured into it?